...

 Often people will use the terms “mediation” and “arbitration” interchangeably but there are significant differences in the processes.
 In the end, both are alternatives to having a hearing on issues with a Judge and attempt to help you reach a resolution on the issues you are attempting to resolve.

-To begin mediation is more of a negotiation process in comparison to arbitration, and this process can typically be non-binding unless the parties agree to otherwise.
-Non-binding means that it has little legal or binding force and that the parties legally are not obligated to follow the terms of the agreement that results from a mediation.
+To begin mediation is more of a negotiation process in comparison to arbitration, and this process can typically be non-binding unless the parties agree otherwise.
+Non-binding means that it carries minimal legal force, and the parties do not have to follow the terms agreed upon during mediation.

-On the other hand, arbitration is another form of an alternative dispute resolution where typically one or more arbitrators will render a decision after they have heard arguments and received evidence from both parties.
-It differs from mediation in that the arbitrators make the final decision versus a mediation where the parties make the final decisions.
+On the other hand, arbitration is another form of alternative dispute resolution where typically one or more arbitrators will render a decision after they have heard arguments and received evidence from both parties.
+It differs from mediation in that the arbitrators make the final decision whereas mediation is where the parties make the final decisions.

-This process is like how a trial is run, and decisions can be binding on the parties who will legally have to follow the terms of the agreement.
-However, these agreements can also be non-binding if the parties agree that it will not be.
-This blog will not focus on the specifics of arbitration which will be discussed in a subsequent blog instead.
+This process operates similarly to a trial, where decisions can be binding, requiring the parties to adhere to the terms of the agreement.
+However, if the parties agree, these agreements can also be non-binding.
+This blog will not delve into the specifics of arbitration, which will be covered in a subsequent post.

 Who Can Mediate?